dennisbartol/Ng-in-15-Points/README.md

 <b>12.
 Angular CLI:</b></br>
 Angular CLI is a command-line interface for Angular that helps in creating, managing, and building Angular applications.

+<b>13.
+Testing:</b></br>
+Angular applications can be tested using tools like Jasmine and Karma for unit testing, and Protractor for end-to-end testing.

+<b>14.
+Deployment:</b></br>
+Angular applications can be deployed to various platforms like Firebase, Netlify, or traditional web servers.

+<b>15.
+Conclusion:</b></br>
+Angular is a powerful framework for building modern web applications.
+Its modular architecture, rich features, and strong community support make it a popular choice for developers.

+This summary provides a basic understanding of Angular along with code examples.
+Further exploration and practice are recommended to gain proficiency in Angular development.